mattneary/zTest/README.md

 Usage
 -----
-Pass a control function, an experiment function, and a sample size to the `ztest` function.
+The `zTest` library may be used with Node.js, as in `example.js`, or on the client-side.
+To perform a test, pass a control function, an experiment function, and a sample size to the `ztest` function.

 ```javascript
 var result = ztest(function() {